Brian O'Halloran: Career

 O'Halloran's first role was as main character Dante Hicks in Kevin Smith's film Clerks, in 1994.
 He has returned many times as Dante or another of the Hicks family in films by Smith.

-O'Halloran is the lead actor in the 2000 film Vulgar, about a small town clown who is traumatised after he is attacked during one of his performances.
+O'Halloran is the lead actor in the 2000 film Vulgar, about a small town clown who is traumatized after he is attacked during one of his performances.
 Writer/director Bryan Johnson wrote the lead specifically with O'Halloran in mind.

 He has worked on theatre productions since high school.
 He has said on the subject of doing theatre: "Oh, yeah.
 It's the best training you can do, as an actor.
 To be in front of a live audience.
 There's no 'Stop, wait, oh geez, what was that line again?'
 It just sharpens your reflexes.
 It sharpens your interaction.
 And it definitely sharpens your memory because you have to know an entire show from beginning to end."

 Since Clerks (1994), O'Halloran has primarily been a stage actor, working with The Boomerang Theatre Company, The New Jersey Repertory Company and The Tri-State Actors Theatre, among others.
 In 2020, O'Halloran began presenting his own pop culture podcast, The O'HalloRant, on YouTube.

 In 2025, O'Halloran appeared as a contestant on the American version of The Floor on FOX.
 He was eliminated in the first duel of the Semifinal episode.
 He won $110,000 for holding the most floor across episodes 2-6.